Chairman: Rich Cheney

 Co-Chairman: Jeff Foster; (973)219-9141; email@example.com

 Dine In 3 meets at a different host’s house every other month.
 The host selects the entree and the chairman assigns each couple one dish to bring (appetizer, side dishes, and dessert).
 Food assignments change with each dinner, as does the host.
 Everyone brings wine or other beverage to share with all.
 Our group has maintained its composition pretty well during its first year.
 One couple had to drop out due to health, with another couple filling the spot at the table, while a new couple entered the group at the end of the year.
 The strength of Dining In 3 is the fellowship and friendship each member has to the group, making each meeting a time of great celebration!
 We completed our first year of activity (six dinners!), and are now into our second year of food, wine, and great cheer!
-The events are organized from oldest (at top) to the newest (at the bottom).
+The events are organized from newest (at top) to the oldest (at the bottom).

 We have a great group of diners but never want to close it to guests and those who might want to start their own group.
 I, like Ron Cassano (Dine In #1), invite others to join us for this very enjoyable SIR activity.
 Contact either one of us and we’ll work you in on a future dinner!